fiber-miniapp/nicam-dc-mini/README.md

-The development of NICAM with full physics has been co-developed mainly by Japan Agency for Marine-Earth Science and Technology (JAMSTEC), Atmosphere and Ocean Research Institute (AORI) at The University of Tokyo, and RIKEN Advanced Institute for Computational Science (AICS).
+The development of NICAM with full physics has been co-developed mainly by Japan Agency for Marine-Earth Science and Technology (JAMSTEC), Atmosphere and Ocean Research Institute (AORI) at The University of Tokyo, and RIKEN Center for Computational Science (R-CCS).

 NICAM is composed of two major procedure blocks each having its own computational characteristics.